-

 The (hidden by substitution)

-appear in a context where there is a level of template parameters in scope already.
+T_andT0_appear in a context where there is a level of template parameters in scope already.
 That confuses LLVM's demangler (but that seems like a comparatively straightforward bug).

 My focus here is problem 1: allowing references to the lambda's implicit template parameter to be rewritten as a substitution referring to f's template parameter seems problematic.
 It's not clear whether the rules intend that, but it's at least what three different compilers do.
-That choice means that we can't expand substitutions as we parse during demangling -- we must preserve the original form of the substitution string and re-process it, because a T_
+That choice means that we can't expand substitutions as we parse during demangling -- we must preserve the original form of the substitution string and re-process it, because a T_ appearing within it can mean different things for different uses of the same substitution.

 Perhaps distinct template parameters should never be considered the same for the purpose of forming substitutions, even if they have the same depth and index.